Xakkusu/1_project_pilates/README.md

 #### Navbar Hover Effect
 On large screen when choosing a menu-section a hover-effect will appear on the topic on which the cursor is "on top off".
 The font-color will turn white while the background will appear in a darker brown color to make it stand out.
 #### Hover over images
 On large sreens the feedback text, instead of being under the images of the feedback section it will be shown on top of images while hovering over them.
-The font-colour will turn white and the background color brown-redish to make it stand out.
+The font-color will turn white and the background color brown-redish to make it stand out.
 #### Button
 On the Sign-Form of the get connected page when hovering over the "sign up" button the buttons font-color and background color will switch.
 Thus the font-color will be white and the background color a dark brown.
 The cursor itself will be a shown as a cursor when hovering the element.
 This is done to on the one hand make it stand out and on the other signal to the user that it can be clicked.